10 Common Mistakes When Setting Up in ADGM (and How to Avoid Them)

 1. Underestimating the office requirement

-2. Overpaying for the Al Maryah premium
+2. Overpaying for an Al Maryah address

 3. Choosing the wrong structure